lars-petter-hauge/baremetal-workshop/deck/slides.md

 - Can you instruct the LLM to create a personalized learning experience?
 - Can it generate full solutions for you?
 - In what way was the LLM helpful, and when did it only bring you confusion?

----

-## What's next?

-Use the simulator, experiment, add breakpoints and debug, inspect the memory.

-- If you make something, please send us the script.

----